2010-2011 Parent/Student Handbook

 Grades 5-8 will receive a letter grade for P.E. based on skill, improvement, participation, sportsmanship, physical fitness, and written rules tests.
 The Presidential Fitness Test will be given in the fall and spring.
 The grade will be negatively affected if the student cannot participate because the shoe or clothing requirements have not been followed.

 If a student needs to be excused from P.E. for health reasons, he or she must provide a signed note from the parent with the date and the reason.
 A doctor’s note is needed for an extended excuse.
+Work will be given to be done during the P.E. time, which will be graded.

-DISCIPLINE
+DISCIPLINE (PK-5)

 The teachers’ goal is to prevent behavior problems by making rules and expectations clear and by keeping students actively involved and interested.

 When a student has willfully violated school rules or defied the authority of the teacher, the student will be sent to the office.
 Any student sent to the office may be placed in time out for a specific period of time.
-Parents will be notified if the offense is a serious one or if the student’s behavior does not improve.
+Parents will be notified if the offense is a serious offense or if the student’s behavior does not improve.
 For more serious offenses or chronic misbehavior, in-school or out of school suspension may be necessary.

 A student with severe or chronic behavior problems will be put on probation giving him/her the opportunity to correct the problem.
 If improvement is not seen, the student will be dismissed or asked to leave the school.
 A meeting with the parents and school staff, including the principal, will be held to state the reasons for the probation and the goals and length of the probation.